 What is a Normal Growth?

-The growth and division of the cells in human body boosts the growth of weight and height normally.
+The growth and division of the cells in the human body boosts the growth of weight and height normally.
 Factors like nutrition, environment, physical activities and genetics influence this normal growth.

 Can I Diagnose My Child’s Insufficient Height by Myself?

-There are many parameters for self diagnosis of short stature or insufficient physical growth.
+There are many parameters for self-diagnosis of short stature or insufficient physical growth.
 If your child’s growth is less the 6 cm every year till 4 year-age or less than 5 cm per year for 4-8 years or less than 4 cm every year before hitting the puberty then your child may be suffering from insufficient growth condition and lacking the normal level of growth hormone in the body.
 Sometimes, the self-diagnosis is not true and an abrupt growth is noticed after a certain age and hence consulting a doctor can be the best option.

 What are the Major Elements Affecting My Child’s Height?

-Different countries have different environment, nutrition regime and lifestyles.
+Different countries have a different environment, nutrition regime and lifestyles.
 The physical growth of a child differs in different regions.
 The major and common factors affecting a child’s growth include –

 • Insufficient nutrition